zachpmanson/notes/notes/Archive/Problems/Piping to Clipboard.md

-In Git Bash on Windows:
+In Git Bash and WSL on Windows:

 ```sh
 date -u +%s | clip.exe
 ```

-In zsh
+In zsh:

 ```sh
 date -u +%s | pbcopy
 ```